 After a quick blast through some small creeks and winding trail we get to Palm Creek.
 A steep decent and mud greet us then an easy creek crossing and a steep rutted assent on the northern bank.
 Palm Creek sets the pace for the rest of the day.
 The southern section of the track has countless creek crossings and some fast flowing trails.
 There is always more than a few laughs on this section.
 We get to the infamous Gunshot Creek mid morning for morning tea a little further up the track.

 After a well-earned break we tackle the rest of the creek crossings and blast north on some sandy tracks to our lunch stop and swim at Fruitbat Falls.
 The afternoon riding is awesome with creeks, mud, sand and rocks mixed in with a few easy hill climbs and some very fast, flowing tracks.

 It’s not over yet, on the way back to Loyalty Beach we check out Somerset and a great ride along the beach.
-There is just enough time left for a hot shower and transport to the Airport for your flight back to Cairns.
+Then we check out some of the little used tracks that the top has to offer.

 You board the ferry for trip over to Thursday Island.
 We troll a lure on the way, arrive Thursday Is, lunch at the Torres Pub, tour of TI, then transfer to Horn Island wharf to meet the bus to connect with your Qantas flight back to Cairns.